dexterous17/AI-Code-writter/README.md

 ## Notes

 - The generator is intentionally simple and keyword-driven (button, card, list, form, modal, table).
 Extend `src/lib/generator.js` to handle more cases.
-- AI generation runs from the browser via `fetch` to OpenAI's API.
+- AI generation runs from the browser via the official OpenAI SDK (Responses API).
 Your key is stored locally in `localStorage` only.
 In production, route calls through your own server instead.
 - Avoid using `import` statements inside the editor. `react-live` evaluates code directly with `React` in scope.
 Define functions/components in place and finish with `render(<YourComponent />);`.
 - Toggle light/dark theme in Settings.
 Preview runs independent of theme.